-These double chocolate white chip cookies are really good.
-They’re thin, tender, and chewy.
-The dough is basically a good transport system for the chips, so use a really good brand of both chocolate and white chips (or just stick with white chips).
+Double Chocolate White Chip Cookies are really good!
+They're thin, tender, and chewy.
+The dough is basically a good transport system for the chips, so use a top shelf brand of both chocolate and white chips (or just stick with white chips).

 These cookies are pretty thin and they tend to spread.
 If you want a slightly thicker cookie with a more rounded shape, scoop the dough onto a piece of foil, chill the scooped dough, then roll the chilled dough balls into perfect spheres before baking.
 For best results use a good brand of natural (as opposed to Dutch process) cocoa powder.